WDD 131: Dynamic Web Fundamentals

 let studentReport = [11, 42, 33, 64, 29, 37, 44];

-Create the following programming snippets in the console of your web browser:
+Write the following programming snippets in your browser console:

 • Write a for loop that will iterate through the studentReport array and print to the console the current array value if it is below 30.